2005–06 Football League Cup

 The 2005–06 Football League Cup (known as the Carling Cup for sponsorship reasons) was the 46th staging of the Football League Cup, a knock-out competition for the top 92 football clubs played in English football league system.
 The competition name reflects a sponsorship deal with lager brand Carling.

 The competition began on 22 August 2005, and ended with the final on 26 February 2006 at the Millennium Stadium in Cardiff while reconstruction work was still ongoing at Wembley Stadium.

-The tournament was won by Manchester United, who beat surprise finalists, Wigan 4–0 in the final, thanks to two goals from Wayne Rooney and one each from Cristiano Ronaldo and Louis Saha.
+The tournament was won by Manchester United, who beat surprise finalists Wigan Athletic 4–0 in the final, thanks to two goals from Wayne Rooney and one each from Cristiano Ronaldo and Louis Saha.
 Wigan had only been promoted to the Premier League at the beginning of the season.

 First round

-The 72 Football League clubs compete from the First Round.
+The 72 Football League clubs compete from the first round.
 Each section is divided equally into a pot of seeded clubs and a pot of unseeded clubs.
 Clubs' rankings depend upon their finishing position in the 2004–05 season.
 Therefore, the clubs relegated from the Premier League in 2005, Norwich City, Crystal Palace and Southampton, were the top seeds, and the clubs newly promoted to the Football League, Barnet and Carlisle United, were bottom seeds.